strobelpierre/BetterUptime-Facturation-Automation/readme.md

 The application includes error handling for API requests, invalid date ranges, and missing environment variables.
 Errors are logged using `pino`.

+## Development To-Do
+- Make the library agnostic and transform main.js into an example of how to use the library.
+- Enable export to file functionality, allowing users to save reports or logs directly to a file.
+- Allow functionality with or without on-call intervals, catering to different user needs and scenarios.
+- Achieve 1K stars on GitHub, reflecting the community's recognition and trust in the library's value.

 ## Contributing

 Contributions to enhance the functionality, improve efficiency, or fix bugs are welcome.
 Please follow the standard GitHub pull request process to submit your contributions.